Skip to content

 Nagendra expands on the benefits of surcharging as an extra tool in your payments arsenal:

 “One of the myths people have about surcharging, is that the vendor just ‘slaps’ a fee onto every transaction indiscriminately.
 When you add a surcharge, you’re creating customer choice.
 Your customer can choose to pay with that payment method and pay the fee to offset the costs – but that becomes their choice.
-The reason it’s their choice is because you’re able to offer other payment methods that are more convenient for them and can be cheaper for you.
+The reason it’s their choice, is because you’re able to offer other payment methods that are more convenient for them and can be cheaper for you.
 [Surcharging] can be a great tool towards DSO and provide a great customer experience.”

 And it’s not just your customers.
 Clunky payment systems frustrate your team, especially when they’re juggling multiple systems, chasing invoices, or refunding transactions manually.
 If your employees aren’t onboard and pulling in the same direction, you’re stumbling at the first hurdle.